In this article

 What’s Next

-If you’re building on the side while working full-time, you know how precious every hour is.
-Automation isn’t about being lazy - it’s about being strategic with the limited time you have.
+Automation isn’t about being lazy.
+It’s about being strategic with the time you actually have.

-Start with one workflow.
-The one that’ll give you back the most time.
-Build it this week.
+Pick one workflow.
+The one that’ll remove the chore you hate most.
+Build that this week.

 Then come back and grab the next one.

-I’m publishing step-by-step guides for each workflow with screenshots, JSON exports, and the exact prompts I use:
+Step-by-step guides with screenshots, prompts, and the patterns I use:

 Written by